Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: An Open Set of Initial Data for Blowup

 \subsection{Geometry of the interaction kernels}

-As seen in the on-axis strain evolution \eqref{eq:rW0}, the collapse dynamics are governed by the competition between the driving strain $\rW_0(t):=\rW(0,t)$ and the nonlocal pressure Hessian $\Pi_0(t):=\Pi(0,t)$ defined in \eqref{eq:pi-Eul}.
-We record the angular dependence of the corresponding kernels.
+As seen in the axial strain evolution \eqref{eq:rW0}, the collapse dynamics depend on the coupling between the driving strain $\rW_0(t):=\rW(0,t)$ and the nonlocal pressure Hessian $\Pi_0(t):=\Pi(0,t)$ defined in \eqref{eq:pi-Eul}.
+We write the angular dependence of the corresponding kernels.